Constitution & Bylaws

 SECTION 1

-The regular meetings of AAF-GE shall be held at least once monthly, at a time and place determined by the Board of Directors.
-Seven members of the Board, including at least two officers shall constitute a quorum.
-Announcement of these meetings will be communicated through e-mail and posting on the website.
+Regular meetings of AAF-GE shall be held at a time and place determined by the Board of Directors.
+Announcement of meeting(s) will be communicated through e-mail and posting on the website.

 SECTION 2

-A special meeting may be called upon written request to the Board of Directors of twenty-five (25) members in good standing, or by the Board of Directors, provided 21 days notice is given to AAF-GE members.
+A special meeting may be called upon a written request to the Board of Directors of ten (10) members in good standing, or by the Board of Directors, provided 21 days notice is given to AAF-GE members.

 SECTION 3

-At meetings where AAF-GE business is to be discussed and acted upon, twenty (20) percent of the members shall constitute a quorum providing it includes at least six (6) Officers and/or Directors.
+At meetings where AAF-GE business is to be discussed and acted upon, twenty (20) percent of the members shall constitute a quorum providing it includes at least three (3) Officers and/or Directors.

 SECTION 4